Kids and Petting Zoos

 Playing With Animals Still OK

-And thanks to our increasingly urban society, "a petting zoo may be the only place where kids are exposed to animals besides cats and
+And thanks to our increasingly urban society, "a petting zoo may be the only place where kids are exposed to animals besides cats and dogs," she says.

-disappear because of this outbreak," he says.
+"It would be a shame to see these small petting zoos disappear because of this outbreak," he says.
 Instead, he hopes that health departments will work with local petting zoos to help them develop safer practices.

 He also hopes that parents become informed about the risks and take some precautions to safeguard their kids.

-After all, he says, "A petting zoo is a great
+After all, he says, "A petting zoo is a great thing."

-in Brush Prairie, Wash.
+Michele Bloomquist is a freelance writer based in Brush Prairie, Wash.
 She writes frequently about consumer health.